EpicoTortuga/AssignmentTracker/README.md

 # Setup Guide

-1. Follow the instructions on [this page](https://docs.google.com/document/d/1X1ML6tQHWNvEXuhORX2N_TMJwtaVBaPAdpejnXwAyiU/edit?usp=sharing).
+1. Follow the instructions [here](https://docs.google.com/document/d/1X1ML6tQHWNvEXuhORX2N_TMJwtaVBaPAdpejnXwAyiU/edit?usp=sharing) to generate your personal code.

 2. If you don't have it already, download the "Scriptable" app from the App Store.